moefuerst/kirby-dither/README.md

 # Dither for Kirby CMS

 This plugin extends [Kirby's](http://getkirby.com/) `ImageMagick` `Darkroom` driver to provide dither and halftone image manipulation.

-At the moment, it is more a proof-of-concept, so there are no configuration options for the `dither` and `halftone` effects. `dither`, in `ImageMagick` terms, is set to a grayscale `o8x8` ordered dither, while `halftone` is set to a `h8x8a` ordered dither.
+It was loosely inspired by [Solar Web Design principles](https://github.com/lowtechmag/solar/wiki/Solar-Web-Design) and [Ditherpunk aesthetic](https://obradinn.com).

+At the moment, it is more a proof-of-concept and not recommended for production.

+## Caveats

-Please note that this plugin is not ready for production yet, since there are a few issues where it doesn't fully work with Kirby's `thumbs` component (see below).
+- Please note that this plugin is not fully ready for production yet, since there are a few issues where it doesn't play nice with Kirby's `thumbs` component (see below, contributions are appreciated.)

-Contributions are appreciated.
+- Thumb generation can get a bit computationally expensive depending on the settings handed to `ImageMagick`.
+It is recommended to pre-render your thumbs when using `kirby-dither`, for example using [kirby3-janitor](https://github.com/bnomei/kirby3-janitor)

+- Dithering is a somewhat complex topic.
+What this plugin does, i.e. running a generic, pre-set `ImageMagick` command on all your images, will always be a compromise.
+You can get *much* better results converting your images individually with specific settings.

 ****

 ## Installation

+### Prerequisites
+Tested with Kirby `3.8` and up.

+Nota bene: This plugin extends Kirby’s default `im`  `Darkroom` driver.
+It therefore might not play nice with plugins which also do that, such as the popular [Kirby Focus](https://github.com/flokosiol/kirby-focus).

 ### Download
 Download and copy this repository to `/site/plugins/kirby-dither`.
-Tested with Kirby `^3.8`.

 ## Setup

+It is recommended to fully clean your `/media` folder after installation, since already existing thumbs might not be overwritten.

-This plugin requires that you set your [Thumbs driver](https://getkirby.com/docs/reference/system/options/thumbs#thumbs-driver) to ImageMagick (`im`) in your `config.php`:
+For the plugin to work, you neet to set your [Thumbs driver](https://getkirby.com/docs/reference/system/options/thumbs#thumbs-driver) to ImageMagick (`im`) in your `config.php`:

 ````php
 return [